Are you implementing content marketing for your online business?

 Here is a list of sites to find free stock images for your blog and website.

 Research great topics and write educational or asset contents for the reader is what you must do for getting more traffic to your blog.
-However, making your content relevant to the readers and push them to stay on reading is quite challenging.
+However, making your content relevant to the users and push them to stay on reading is quite challenging.
 Create a variety of resources and visuals for your post to make the readers feel relevant and want to continue reading your content.

-Do the image optimization properly, such as compress and using relevant keywords in images helps to enhance SEO content so Google and readers will appreciate your blog.
+Do the image optimization properly, such as compress and using relevant keywords in images helps to enhance SEO content, so Google and readers will appreciate your blog.
 What’s more, using CTA such as quote and friendly text to ask the reader to share and tweet the content will bring much more traffic.

 Everything came with pros and cons.
 An image can help driving more traffic, but also can damage your business.
-You might need a lawyer or shut down your blog so please be careful in choosing the images for your content.
+You might need a lawyer or shut down your blog, so please be careful in choosing the images for your content.
 If possible, spend some budget for images stock or equipment to develop better visual aid.

 I’m sucking now!…

 The above are the ways for how I optimize the images for content marketing but thought there must be a hundred ways that I didn’t experience.